 With the homes built the men build a crude sawmill.
 This enabled them to utilize planks instead of logs for other buildings.
 Tables and benches appeared in the common eating area.
 Men finished the roofs of the homes with wide, hand-hewn shingles called shakes, split from oak logs.
 The children gathered the smooth stones from the beach for the chimneys chinked with mud.
 The colony was starting to look like a town.

 As the settlers of the colony become more organized, a work routine was agreed up on and established.
 The colony awakened at 5 a.m. with the blowing of the horn.
 At 5:30, Morning Prayer was held.
 Breakfast was at 6:00am.
 Twice a day the colony gathered to worship.
-In February 1863, they agreed that working hours were from 6:30am to noon, then 1:00 to 6 p.m.
+In February 1863, they agreed that working hours were from 6:30 am to noon, then 1:00 to 6 p.m.
 Saturdays they all work ceased at 3pm to prepare for the Sabbath.
-In April, a cemetery was established as the colony had its first death, a little girl.
-A mill was also approved to be built for flour.
+In April, a cemetery was established as the colony had its first death, a five year old little girl.
+A mill was also approved to be built for grinding of wheat and rye flour.

-Ora Labora - Utopia in the Wilderness - Part II
+- Ora Labora - A Lost Colony in Michigan's North - Part Two

 Did you know anything about this religious colony before reading this?

 - Ora Labora: Experiment in Communal Living, Caseville Historical Museum, Unpublished.

 - Translated Letters of Ora Labora from Dr. Robert Conway.
 Private Collection.